-ECE 27 Teaching In A Diverse Society 3 units
+ECE 27 Teaching In A Diverse Society 3 units 54 lecture hours Transferable to CSU

 Examination of the development of social identities in diverse societies including theoretical and practical implications of oppression and privilege as they apply to young children, families, programs, classrooms and teaching.
 Various classroom strategies will be explored emphasizing culturally and linguistically appropriate anti-bias approaches supporting all children in becoming competent members of a diverse society.
 Course includes self-examination and reflection on issues related to social identify, stereotypes and bias, social and education access, media and schooling.
 (L)